A philosophical theory that states that humans have certain rights, moral values, and responsibilities that are inherent in human nature

-Natural law is a philosophical theory that states that humans have certain rights, moral values, and responsibilities that are inherent in human nature.
-Natural law theory is based on the idea that natural laws are universal concepts and are not based on any culture or customs.
-Still, it is a way society acts naturally and inherently as human beings.
+Natural Law Theory is based on the idea that these laws are a universal moral code and are not based on any culture or customs.
+It is a fundamental principle that defines the way society acts naturally and governs behavior and reasoning.

 Understanding Natural Law

-The theory of natural law was known to the ancient Greeks but then elaborated by many philosophers.
-Some important philosophers who played a role in the development of natural law include Aristotle, Plato, and Thomas Aquinas.
+The theory of Natural Law was known to the ancient Greeks but then elaborated by many philosophers.
+Some important philosophers who played a role in the development of Natural Law include Aristotle, Plato, and St. Thomas Aquinas.

-It is important to underline that natural law is not to be confused with positive law as it does not involve any kind of judicial decisions or legislative enactments.
-Natural law highlights human behavior involving ethical standards and ways of being inherent.
+It is important to underline that Natural Law is not to be confused with positive law as it does not involve any kind of judicial decisions or legislative enactments.
+Natural Law highlights human behavior involving inherent ethical standards and is not forced upon society.

-On the other hand, positive law involves human-made law that incorporates rules that can be applied to specific actions at certain times or places.
-Furthermore, positive law is enacted and adopted for the appropriate government of society, to protect the rights of individuals, resolve disputes, and maintain order and safety of society overall.
+On the other hand, positive law involves human-made laws that incorporate rules that can be applied to specific actions at certain times or places.
+Furthermore, positive laws are enacted and adopted for the appropriate government of society, to protect the rights of individuals, resolve disputes, and maintain order and safety of society overall.

-Natural law was initially defined by ancient Greek philosophers such as Aristotle and Plato.
-Plato did not have a theory on natural law; however, some of his theories involved concepts of natural law.
 On the other hand, Aristotle focused on the distinction between law and nature.
-It then led to the introduction of natural justice, which can be attributed to the Stoics.
+This then led to the introduction of natural justice, which can be attributed to the Stoics.

-Following this, Cicero explained natural law as something that can contribute to the general good of society, whereas positive law would contribute to the safety of society.
-Many contributions continued to be made to natural law theory, such as during the Renaissance and Age of Enlightenment.
-It led to the creation of more modern natural law theories that combined natural law with other philosophical theories, such as the social contract theory.
+Following this, Cicero explained Natural Law as something that can contribute to the general good of society, whereas positive law would contribute to the safety of society.
+Many contributions continued to be made to Natural Law Theory, such as during the Renaissance and Age of Enlightenment, which led to the creation of more modern Natural Law theories that combined Natural Law with other philosophical theories, such as the Social Contract Theory.

 Importance of Natural Law

-The first example of natural law includes the idea that it is universally accepted and understood that killing a human being is wrong.
+One key example of Natural Law is the universally accepted understanding that killing a human being is wrong.
 However, it is also universally accepted that punishing someone for killing that person is right.
-The idea demonstrates that without the requirement of legislation, such beliefs are something that human beings understand inherently as wrong, without the requirement of law.
+The idea demonstrates that without the requirement of legislation, such beliefs are something that human beings understand inherently as wrong, without the requirement of law or legal system.

 Take your learning and productivity to the next level with our Premium Templates.